bangadang/stackIT/FS25/Dataengineering.md

 ## consistent hashing

 # NoSQL
+NoSQL systems (like Cassandra, MongoDB, Couchbase, DynamoDB) are often designed to:
+-   Run across many servers and locations
+-   Scale horizontally (add more machines easily)
-Not only SQL (non relational) databases focus on horizontal scalability, where data is stored with key-value pairs rather than tables.
+-   Handle massive amounts of data with low latency Not only SQL (non relational) databases focus on horizontal scalability, where data is stored with key-value pairs rather than tables.
 ## Fundamentals
 - It's a flexible data model as it doesn't require the design of a schema first and there is no need for data cleansing/ ETL or loading.